THE DRONE CODE

 The new Drone Code is available to download at http://dronesafe.uk/ along with a useful Drone Assist App created by the CAA and air traffic control body National Air Traffic Service (NATS) to help individuals understand their responsibilities.

-Alternatively, you can download it here:
+Alternatively, you can download it by clicking the drone below

 Essentially your responsibilities are: